aigeek0x0/chat-with-multiple-pdfs-streamlit-langchain-faiss-openai/readme.md

 ## License
 -------
-The MultiPDF Chat App is released under the [MIT License](https://opensource.org/licenses/MIT).
+The Chat with Multiple PDF Files App is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Attribution